elerch/aws-sdk-for-zig/README.md

 This is designed to be built statically using the `aws_c_*` libraries, so we inherit a lot of the goodness of the work going on there.
-Current executable size is 10.3M, about half of which is due to the SSL library.
+Current executable size is 9.7M, about half of which is due to the SSL library.
-This is for x86_linux (which is all that's tested at the moment).
+Running strip on the executable after compilation (it seems zig strip only goes so far), reduces this to 4.3M.
+This is for x86_linux, (which is all that's tested at the moment).

 ## Building